On the energy spectrum of Yang--Mills instantons over asymptotically locally flat spaces: An overview of Yang--Mills theory over ALF spaces

 For any real number $0<R<+\infty$ let $\overline{M}_R\subset M$ be the truncated manifold with boundary containing all the points of $K\subset M$ as well as those $x\in W\subset M$ for which $r(x)\leqq R$.

 \begin{definition} Let $(M,g)$ be an ALF four-manifold.
-Take an arbitrary smooth, finite energy {\rm SU$(2)$}-connection $\nabla_A$ on a (necessarily trivial) rank $2$ complex {\rm SU$(2)$} vector bundle $E_0$ over $M$.
-This connection is said to be {\em admissible} if it satisfies two conditions {\rm (\cite[Definitions 2.1 and 2.2]{ete-jar})}: \begin{itemize} \item[{\rm (i)}] The first is called the {\em weak holonomy condition} and says that to $\nabla_A$ there exists a smooth flat {\rm SU$(2)$}-connection $\nabla_\Gamma\vert_W$ on $E_0\vert_W$ along the end $W\subset M$ and a constant $0<c(g)<+\infty$, independent of $R>0$, such that there exists a gauge on $M\setminus\overline{M}_R$ satisfying
+Take an arbitrary finite energy {\rm SU$(2)$}-connection $\nabla_A$ on a (necessarily trivial) rank $2$ complex {\rm SU$(2)$} vector bundle $E_0$ over $M$.
+This connection is said to be {\em admissible} if it satisfies two conditions {\rm (\cite[Definitions 2.1 and 2.2]{ete-jar})}: \begin{itemize} \item[{\rm (i)}] The first is called the {\em weak holonomy condition} and says that to $\nabla_A$ there exist constants $0<R<+\infty$ and $0<c(g)<+\infty$, this latter being independent of $R$, and a smooth flat {\rm SU$(2)$}-connection $\nabla_\Gamma\vert_W$ on $E_0\vert_W$ along the end $W\subset M$ such that there exists a gauge on $M\setminus\overline{M}_R\subset W$ satisfying

 \item[{\rm (ii)}] The second condition requires $\nabla_A$ to {\em decay rapidly} at infinity i.e.,

 \end{itemize} \end{definition}

 Note that admissibility could have been defined for an arbitrary Lie group $G$.
 However for $G={\rm SU}(2)$ this definition is natural and admissible self-dual connections are the ``good objects'' to consider in the ALF scenario as we argued in \cite{ete-jar} because: \begin{itemize}